Princess Victoria Melita of Saxe-Coburg and Gotha: Divorce

-Her marriage to Ernst suffered a further blow in 1897, when Victoria returned home from a visit to her sister Queen Marie of Romania and reportedly caught Ernst in bed with a male servant.
+Victoria and Ernest's marriage suffered a further blow in 1897, when Victoria returned home from a visit to her sister Queen Marie of Romania and reportedly caught Ernest in bed with a male servant.
 She did not make her accusation public, but told a niece that "no boy was safe, from the stable hands to the kitchen help.
 He slept quite openly with them all."
 Queen Victoria was saddened when she heard of trouble in the marriage from Sir George Buchanan, her chargé d'affaires, but refused to consent to her grandchildren's divorce because of their daughter, Elisabeth.
 Efforts to rekindle the marriage failed and, when Queen Victoria died in January 1901, significant opposition to the end of the marriage was removed.

-Ernst, who had at first resisted the divorce, came to believe it was the only possible step.
-"Now that I am calmer I see the absolute impossibility of going on leading a life which was killing her and driving me nearly mad," Ernst wrote to his elder sister Princess Louis of Battenberg.
+Ernest, who had at first resisted the divorce, came to believe it was the only possible step.
+"Now that I am calmer I see the absolute impossibility of going on leading a life which was killing her and driving me nearly mad," Ernest wrote to his elder sister Princess Louis of Battenberg.
 "For to keep up your spirits and a laughing face while ruin is staring you in the eyes and misery is tearing your heart to pieces is a struggle which is fruitless.
 I only tried for her sake.
 If I had not loved her so, I would have given it up long ago."
-Princess Louis later wrote that she was less surprised by the divorce than Ernst was.
-"Though both had done their best to make a success of their marriage, it had been a failure ...
-[T]heir characters and temperaments were quite unsuited to each other and I had noticed how they were gradually drifting apart."
-The divorce of the reigning Grand Duke and Grand Duchess of Hesse caused scandal in the royal circles of Europe.
+Princess Louis later wrote that she was less surprised by the divorce than Ernest was.
+"Though both had done their best to make a success of their marriage, it had been a failure ... their characters and temperaments were quite unsuited to each other and I had noticed how they were gradually drifting apart."
+The divorce caused scandal in the royal circles of Europe.
 Tsar Nicholas wrote to his mother that even death would have been better than "the general disgrace of a divorce."